-Vertigo: Privacy is a very big issue.
-Some of its solutions might be small and local.
+Privacy is a very big issue, but its solutions can, in fact, be small and local.

 A sense of dizziness might occur when the dimensions of online privacy issues are reflected on.
 It’s understandable to feel both disoriented and defenseless.